nf-core/funcscan/docs/output.md

 </details>

 [Pyrodigal](https://github.com/althonos/pyrodigal) annotates whole (meta-)genomes by identifying ORFs in a set of genomic DNA sequences.
 It produces the same results as [Prodigal](#prodigal) while being more resource-optimized, thus faster.
-Other than Prodigal, Pyrodigal cannot produce output in GenBank format.
+Unlike Prodigal, Pyrodigal cannot produce output in GenBank format.
 The output is used by some of the functional screening tools.

 #### Prokka